fusedio/fused-docs/docs/basics/core_concepts.md

 ### c) Typed parameters

+HTTP calls to UDF endpoints may specify argument values via [query parameters](https://www.branch.io/glossary/query-parameters/).
+These must be URL encoded, but Fused needs to know their intended type.

-When a UDF's signature have explicit types, Fused converts passed parameters to the specified types.
+When a UDF's signature have explicit types, Fused resolves arguments to the specified types.

+For example, take a function like this one, with typed parameters.

 ```python
 @fused.udf